Bethel Historical Society

 54 Milwaukee Ave.
 This property was added to National Register of Historic Places on May 25, 2001.

-189 Greenwood Ave.
-This property was added to National Register of Historic Places on September 29, 1977.
+This 1842 structure was added to the National Register of Historic Places on September 29, 1977.